g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 		This defines a foreign signal function.
 		These may be constructed with parameters.
 		At each cycle, these must receive a behaviour value with `!` from the agent.
-		These can also use a simple type with `=` for their value - the result still must always ne present.
+		These can also use a simple type with `=` for their value - the result still must always be present.
 	</dd>
 </dl>
 <dl>